 For each instance, certain properties in the nifi.properties file will need to be updated.
 In particular, the Web and Clustering properties should be evaluated for your situation and adjusted accordingly.
-In this section, we will focus on the minimum properties that must be set for a simple cluster.
+All the properties are described in the System Properties section of this guide; however, in this section, we will focus on the minimum properties that must be set for a simple cluster.